Designing Innovative Electronic Musical Instruments

 CC Faders mode - Using the Split Keyboard, you can use either split as eight horizontal Control Change faders.
 Control eight sound parameters in real time as you play.

-Low Row - The lowest row of pads can be reassigned to a variety of live performance control modes, conveniently placed for thumb control while fingering notes above.
-Use it as a Sustain Pedal, a Mod or Bend strip, to momentarily enable the Arpeggiator (sliding your thumb to vary its rate), to restrike a fingered chord, or even as a 3D control strip, modulating three synth parameters at once.
+Low Row - The lowest row of pads can be reassigned to a variety of live performance control modes, conveniently placed for thumb control while fingering notes on the other seven rows.
+Use it as a Sustain Pedal, a Modulation or Bend strip, to momentarily enable the Arpeggiator (sliding your thumb to vary its rate), to restrike a fingered chord, or even as a 3D control strip, modulating three parameters at once.

 Easy to use

-LinnStrument is easy to use with all settings available on the front panel, so there's and no need for a computer-hosted editing app.
-To get started, simply connect LinnStrument via USB to your computer, load your favorite MIDI sound software.
-There are no computer drivers to load or to worry about.
+LinnStrument is easy to use. with all settings available on the front panel.
+So there's and no need for a computer-hosted editing app.
+To get started, simply connect LinnStrument via USB to your computer, load your favorite MIDI sound software and play.
+There are no computer drivers to worry about.

 The Ultimate LED Grid Controller

 While LinnStrument excels at playing notes, it's also incredible for controllerists.
 Imagine having access to 200 drums, samples, clips, loops, or sequences, and simultaneously controlling the volume, pitch and filter frequency with one finger.
-And all the expected MIDI hooks are there.
+All the expected MIDI hooks are there.